skyway/skyway-android-sdk/examples/README.md

 ### 1. Download `skyway.aar` & add it to the project

-You can download `skyway.aar` from [GitHub's Releases.](https://github.com/skyway/skyway-android-sdk/releases)
+Download `skyway.aar` from [GitHub's Releases](https://github.com/skyway/skyway-android-sdk/releases).

 Then, move `skyway.aar` directly into the `examples/{project_name}/app/libs` directory.